amalprasad0/img_encrypty/README.md

 # img_encrypty
-PIP Package for python encrypt the image files<br>
+PIP Package to encrypt the image files<br>
 Developers can contribute in this project.<br>

 required knowledge:<br>